Lukas-Netz/se-rwth.github.io/_pages/research/Domain-Specific-Languages.md

 A DSL is always constructed with a **particular domain** in mind.
 Examples include HTML for websites, Matlab for numerical computation, or SQL for relational database management.
-In each instance, the DSL trades some of the expressiveness of GPLs in order to allow for more concise models in the target domain.
+In each instance, the DSL trades some expressiveness of GPLs in order to allow for more concise models in the target domain.

 As software systems have become essential components of nearly all